clamsproject/aapb-annotations/README.md

   * file formats of raw and gold
   * field description, _datatype_
   * differences, added information, discarded information during `process.py`, added info during process.py, etc.)
 * Annotation guidelines - sometimes this is a separate file: `guidelines.md`: How to annotate in this project, aka scheme.
-This section should give sufficient information for the replication of the annotation to produce almost exact similar raw datasets.
+This section should give sufficient information for the reproduction of the annotation to produce almost exact similar raw datasets.
   * What tool is used, and how it is used.
 In most cases there is a separate codebase (ideally on `clamsproject` GitHub) for the annotation tool, and it should be linked in the project-specific `README.md`.
   * What to annotate
   * Options of label choices
   * Label formatting.
   * Differentiation between labels, edge cases, other decisions made during annotation.
-  * Concerns, limitations, accuracy details. (e.g. Annotation of time accuracy is likely only down to 0.1-0.2 seconds)
+  * Concerns, limitations, precision details. (e.g. Annotation of time is likely only down to 0.100-0.200 seconds of precision.)

 > [!NOTE]
 > `readme.md` files are supposed to be actively maintained by the project manager.
 All `guideline.md` files are recommended to be version-controlled.